openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/extrastriateCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Extrastriate cortex' is an aggregate regional part of brain.
-It is part of the visual cortex.
+   :definition: Is an aggregate regional part of brain.
+Is part of the visual cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014370) ('is_a' and 'relationship')]
    :description: A group of cortical areas related by direct or indirect connectivity to the striate area 17 and functionally involved primarily in vision.
-They include the parastriate area 18, the peristriate area 19 and adjacent areas in the parietal lobe and temporal lobe (Adapted from BrainInfo and Zilles-1990).
+They include the parastriate area 18, the peristriate area 19 and adjacent areas in the parietal lobe and temporal lobe (Adapted from BrainInfo and Zilles-1990). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014370)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104057
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014370#extrastriate-cortex
    :name: extrastriate cortex